Marat-Shainurov/drf_bulletin_board/readme.md

 2. *users* - users app.
    - CustomUser - customized User model.
-   - UersManager class is overridden and customized (./users/manager.py)
+   - UserManager class is overridden and customized (./users/manager.py)
-   - Admin interface is overridden and customized. (./users/admin.py)
+   - The admin site is also overridden and customized. (./users/admin.py)

 # Testing
 -All the endpoints are covered by unittests in /<app>/tests.py \